Web Accessibility Support

 Dixon first arrived at Howard confident and determined, but also shy.
 He described himself as a “self-described nerd” with little interest in anything outside of engineering.
 At the time, he said his world revolved almost entirely around the fast-developing field of electrical engineering.

 However, he recalled how the campus environment at Howard ultimately pushed him to expand his horizons.
-He joined the staff of the Bison yearbook and eventually became editor in chief of The Howard Engineer magazine.
+He pledged Omega Psi Phi Fraternity and later served as Basileus (President) of his undergraduate chapter, Alpha Chapter.
+He joined the staff of the Bison yearbook, later becoming its editor-in-chief and, subsequently, editor-in-chief of The Howard Engineer magazine.

 "I was able to step outside of the shyness and successfully handle leadership opportunities Howard presented me as an undergraduate," Dixon said.
-He added that the roles forced him to develop the writing, communication, and collaboration skills that would later drive the success of on the bench.
+He added that the roles forced him to develop the writing, communication, and collaboration skills that would later drive his success on and off the bench.

 Dixon said the connections he formed at Howard have endured well beyond his years on campus.
 Many classmates became part of his professional network and personal support system, offering advice, encouragement, and opportunity.
 He is married to his Howard sweetheart, Phoebe Boykins Dixon, and they have two children, both of whom are Ph.D.-trained engineers.